Super Nasal-Oral Ratiometry System

 • ✓ No acoustic interference — unlike acoustic nasalance measurement, aerodynamic nasalance is not affected by resonant frequencies, acoustic crossover, or background noise.

-• ✓ Voiced and unvoiced sounds — aerodynamic nasalance can be calculated for both voiced and unvoiced sounds, unlike acoustic nasalance which is limited to voiced sounds only.
+• ✓ Measures voiced and unvoiced sounds — aerodynamic nasalance can be calculated for both voiced and unvoiced sounds, unlike acoustic nasalance which is limited to voiced sounds only.

-• ✓ Portable aerodynamic and acoustic recording — Captures nasal-oral airflow and speech signals simultaneously in a lightweight, USB-powered system — no external power supply required.
+• ✓ Simultaneous aerodynamic and acoustic recording — captures nasal and oral airflow alongside speech signals in a single lightweight, USB-powered system.

-• ✓ Adult and child sizes — interchangeable adult and child masks with a quick-release connector make it practical for use across a wide range of speakers, including children aged 4 and above.
+• ✓ Adult and child sizes — interchangeable adult and child masks with a quick-release connector, suitable for speakers aged 4 and above.

-• ✓ Compatible software — works with SNORS 3D and icSpeech Professional Edition, offering real-time nasal-oral airflow displays, 3D velopharyngeal visualisation, biofeedback games, and offline analysis.
+• ✓ Compatible software — works with SNORS 3D and icSpeech Professional Edition, with real-time nasal-oral airflow displays, 3D velopharyngeal visualisation, biofeedback games, and offline analysis.

-• ✓ Published research — SNORS is described in peer-reviewed literature and has been used in published research investigating velopharyngeal function, nasal-oral airflow, and hypernasality.
-View publications
+• ✓ Published research — described in peer-reviewed literature and used in published studies investigating velopharyngeal function, nasal-oral airflow, and hypernasality.

-• ✓ Trusted worldwide — used by universities, hospitals, and research institutions worldwide, with over 30 years of speech technology development by Rose Medical Solutions Ltd.
+• ✓ Trusted worldwide — used by universities, hospitals, and research institutions worldwide, built on over 30 years of speech technology development.

 • Aarhus University